mczernin/webcap/readme.md

 ## Description

 Take screenshots of web pages.
 Provides a command line tool and a HTTP API supporting both synchronous and asynchronous requests.
-The project is ready to run on a free [Heroku] dyno.
+The HTTP API is ready to run on a free [Heroku] dyno.

 The HTTP API is a HTTP server which runs on [NodeJS] and uses child processes to take the actual screenshots.
 Each child process is an instance of the command line tool, which runs on [PhantomJS].